sematext/docs/docs/agents/sematext-agent/windows-installation.md

 ## How to unistall Sematext Agent

-You can uninstall Sematext Agent using the GUI installer or by from Windows Settings > Apps.
+You can uninstall Sematext Agent using the GUI installer or from Windows Settings > Apps.

 ## Limitations